arnobl/RennesGo/README.md

 **operate**

 Optional:
-- Chaos engineering. how to be resilient to failures?
+- Chaos engineering: how to be resilient to failures?
 - A/B testing